A group of Biosystems Engineering students pose for a photo in two rows outside.

 Developing cleaner energy and advancing technology

-In the Department of Biosystems Engineering (BSEN), we use science and engineering to build more efficient technology and production methods to create a cleaner and healthier place to live.
+The Department of Biosystems Engineering’s focus is to produce engineers that are globally competent in developing sustainable and resilient solutions to life’s essentials: food, water, energy, environment, and health.
 Undergraduate options in biosystems include bioprocess engineering, ecological engineering and forest engineering.
 Programs in biosystems engineering are offered in collaboration with the Samuel Ginn College of Engineering.

 This is how we fuel the future.